 God’s Indictment Against Judah and Ephraim: A Lack of Love and Justice

-July 23, 2017 Speaker: Matthew O'Sullivan Series: The Prophecy of Hosea: The Story of God's Redemptive Justice & Covenant Love
+July 23, 2017 Preacher: Matthew O'Sullivan Series: The Prophecy of Hosea: The Story of God's Redemptive Justice & Covenant Love

 Key Truth: God calls us out of the self-deception and self-destruction of our sin and into the newness of life found in His presence alone.